stormchaserroleplaying/stormchaserRPG/Origins/Cultures/Shadowland/index.md

 You are trained with any weapon with the word “elven” in its name or properties.

 ### Shadow Magic
 You know the [Dancing Lights](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Evocation/#dancing-lights) cantrip and can cast the [Faerie Fire](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#faerie-fire) spell once per short rest.
+Charisma is your spellcasting ability for these spells.

 ## Languages
 You can speak, read and write Elvish and one other language.